 The English Department encourages and supports study abroad for concentrators, whether for a summer, a semester, or a year.
 The department oversees or recommends several programs, described below.
 We will also work with students who elect to study elsewhere, including places where English is not the language of instruction, to develop a plan of study that will meet the department’s distribution and other requirements.
-If you have questions, you should contact the departmental representative at an early stage of your planning.
+If you have questions, you should contact the Director of Undergraduate Studies (DUS) at an early stage of your planning.

 See the Office of International Programs website for further, detailed information

 Princeton students entering the Department of English or the Department of Comparative Literature have the opportunity to spend the spring term at University College London (UCL), the oldest and largest of the constituent colleges of the University of London.
 This program is a result of the combined efforts of Princeton and UCL faculty members and offers a rigorous, exciting, and rewarding program of study at a top-ranked institution in one of the world’s great capital cities.

 Princeton students live in UCL dormitories and choose three of their four courses from the regular offerings at UCL.
 The fourth course is a seminar in English literature taught by a Princeton English professor exclusively for Princeton students (which fulfills the Literary and Cultural History (LCH) distribution requirement for the major).
 Students who are completing their Junior Papers will also be advised by the Princeton faculty member.